 A farmer wouldn’t open selling his crops by bragging about his tractor.

 A presenter shouldn’t rely on spreadsheets to tell his story.

 Don’t show them the method.
 Show them the results and your interpretation of the data.

 Use graphs to show trends and patterns over a period of time, charts to compare different numbers, and diagrams to illustrate processes and flows.

-There’s little if any reason to use spreadsheets in your deck.
-Given that there are alternatives to portraying and explaining numbers, turn your sales presentations into a spreadsheet-free zone.
+There’s little reason to use spreadsheets in your deck.
+Given there are alternatives to portraying and explaining numbers, turn your sales presentations into a spreadsheet-free zone.